De-sam/custom_commands/README.md

 ### 1. `clone`

-This command allows you to clone a GitHub repository securely by providing your GitHub Personal Access Token.
-If you have already set up your token, it will be read from the file "~/.github_access_token."
-If the file does not exist, the command will prompt you to enter the token.
+This command allows you to clone a GitHub repository securely by providing your GitHub Personal Access Token and github username.
+If you have already set up these parameters, it will be read from the file "~/.github_access_token_github_username."
+If the file does not exist, the command will prompt you to enter the token and username.

 Usage: